Market: Healthcare | Location: Boston, MA

 Because MGH wants to minimize energy costs, provide patients with optimum comfort and high indoor air quality as well as monitor critical systems, they turn to BCM for innovative and reliable building control strategies.
-In response, BCM has offered a multitude of solutions including using the MGH Ethernet network to connect the DDC controls of 18 buildings to a primary file server on the Boston campus with an automatic back up file server located remotely at the Charlestown campus.
-Other solutions involved the design of an alarm management system with call-list database to simplify monitoring and response by operations staff and “LCD Display sensors” custom programmed for staff to easily adjust Operating Room temperatures.
+In response, BCM has offered a multitude of solutions including using the MGH Ethernet network to connect the DDC controls of 18 buildings to a primary file server on the Boston campus with an automatic backup file server located remotely at the Charlestown campus.
+Other solutions involved the design of an alarm management system with a call-list database to simplify monitoring and response by operations staff and “LCD Display sensors” custom programmed for staff to easily adjust Operating Room temperatures.
 In addition, BCM provides weekly training that allows MGH staff to interact at a high level with their DDC system.

 A Continuing Relationship

 MGH awarded BCM the HVAC Controls project for the 10 Story Lunder Building for Inpatient Care, as well as a 6-story underground garage.
 This 500,000 sq. ft. project included the installation of controls for a 2,500-ton Chiller Plant, 13 custom-built Air Handling Units (total of 500,000 CFM), 800+ VAV/Fan Coil Units, Energy Metering, Carbon Monoxide control as well as Generator and Fuel Oil System Monitoring.
 In celebration of MGH’s bicentennial, the Lunder Building implemented an expansion in Operating Room Suites and the Emergency capabilities of the hospital.